MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/3d-secure/_index.md

 3D Secure 2.0 (3DS2) is an authentication protocol card schemes use to verify cardholder identity for online credit and debit card payments.
 Under [PSD2](/payment-regulations/psd2/), MultiSafepay is required to apply it to **all** Europe-based card payments, and we enable it by default for non-EU payments as well.

 3DS2 provides an extra layer of security and helps reduce fraud-related [chargebacks](/chargebacks/).
-If transaction passes 3DS2, the card scheme is responsible for chargeback costs instead of you.
+If a transaction is successfully authenticated using 3DS2, the card scheme is responsible for chargeback costs instead of you.

 ## How it works